Lenore8963/nextjs15-typescript-ssr-template/README.md

 # Next.js 15 TypeScript SSR Template for AWS Amplify

-A production-ready template for Next.js 15 applications with TypeScript and SSR support, designed for deployment to AWS Amplify.
+- A production-ready template for Next.js 15 applications with TypeScript and SSR support, designed for deployment to AWS Amplify.

+- This template is designed to work with the aws-amplify-nextjs-cdk-template repository. https://github.com/Lenore8963/aws-amplify-nextjs-cdk-template

 ## Features